Morin River

-The Morin river is a tributary of the Rivière aux Écorces, flowing in the unorganized territory of Lac-Ministuk, in the Le Fjord-du-Saguenay Regional County Municipality, in the administrative region of Saguenay–Lac-Saint-Jean, in province from Quebec, to Canada.
+The Morin river is a tributary of the Rivière aux Écorces, flowing in the unorganized territory of Lac-Ministuk, in the Le Fjord-du-Saguenay Regional County Municipality, in the administrative region of Saguenay–Lac-Saint-Jean, in the province of Quebec, in Canada.
 The course of the Morin River crosses the northwestern part of the Laurentides Wildlife Reserve.

 The small Morin River valley is located near route 169.
 This valley is also served by some secondary forest roads, especially for forestry and recreational tourism activities.

 Forestry is the main economic activity in this valley; recreational tourism, second.

-The surface of the Morin River is usually frozen from the beginning of December to the end of March, however the safe circulation on the ice is generally made from mid-December to mid-March.
+The surface of the Morin River is usually frozen from the beginning of December to the end of March, however safe circulation on the ice is generally made from mid-December to mid-March.

 Geography

 This watercourse flows parallel to the Rivière aux Écorces before flowing into it, near the Sawine River.
 It drains in particular Lake Morin and Lake Cadieux, formerly called Petit Lake Morin, whose respective areas are 0.98 km2 and 0.05 km2.
 The Morin River crosses the road connecting Quebec (city) to Lac-Saint-Jean, in the northern part of the Laurentides Wildlife Reserve; both the lake and the river are used for speckled trout fishing.

 The main watersheds neighboring the Morin River are: